 Next is where BSF’s crack team comes in.
 Westgate want to take their Social Street Food space up a level.
 We’re happy to help.
 Make it more accessible.
 We want to give parents somewhere they can go for a coffee and catch up after dropping off the kids.
 We want students to have a better choice of bars and eats before going out on the town (or across the road to Spoons).
 We want families to have a great space to come together, and have something nice for a weekend lunch without having to dig too deep.

 Oxford deserves it.
 Up in Leeds, Trinity Kitchen is five years young.
 And in those five years, we’ve had people coming to us wanting their own spin on it.
 Can anyone blame them?
 It has, after all, been a pivotal part of Rola Wala’s success, later opening their fixed HQ there in 2014.
 It’s proved that, oftentimes, street food needs to adapt to the British climate.
 And it’s redefined what shopping mall food can be, or, perhaps, should be – as those averse to the food court might say.
-SSF has every right to do the same.
+SSF will rock it by doing the same.